extrasmallwinnie/micromeg/README.md

 As mentioned above, I could not have created this without learning from others’ work.

+- mothur.
+- qiime.
+- mgsat.
+- maaslin2/3.
+- vegan.

-Specific acknowledgements to be added later
+More acknowledgements and more details to be added later